clementvidon/Makefile_tutor/README.md

 # Syntax

-Like every makefile the template uses a combination of makefile syntax and shell script syntax.
+Like every Makefile the template uses a combination of Makefile syntax and shell script syntax.
 The **shell script syntax** is reserved and limited to recipe lines, by default those lines have to **start with a `TAB`** character to be differentiated by make (and passed to the shell).
-The **makefile syntax** is used for **all the other lines**.
+The **Makefile syntax** is used for **all the other lines**.

 About the **equal signs**: